|

 all the distances and angles.
 A substantial percentage of the people

-roaming around Dealey Plaza do not believe
+roaming around Dealey Plaza

 This page gets a lot of hits.
 Apparently there are many people